richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 ![alt text](../img/icebergcdf2.png)

-4. Let's familiarise ourselves with the Data Flow service by cycling through the menu items.
-In the left hand menu select the next menu item **Deployments**.
+4. In the left hand menu select the next menu item **Deployments**.
 The Deployments page is the central place for managing and monitoring your Data Flow deployments running on Kubernetes and each executing a specific flow definition.

 ![alt text](../img/icebergcdf3.png)